Meteor-Community-Packages/meteor-autocomplete/README.md

 ##### Rule Specific Options

-- `token`: What character should trigger this rule
+- `token`: (optional) What character should trigger this rule.
+Leave blank for whole-field behavior (see below).
 - `collection`: What collection should be used to match for this rule.
 Must be a `Meteor.Collection` for client-side collections, or a string for remote collections (available in `global` on the server.)
 - `subscription`: A custom subscription for server-side search; see below.
 - `field`: The field of the collection that the rule will match against.
 Can be nested, i.e. `'profile.foo'`.